 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Sailors and Marine Oilers job description, Sailors and Marine Oilers salary, Sailors and Marine Oilers information, what is the job of a Sailor and Marine Oiler like, pros and cons about Sailors and Marine Oilers, colleges and universities for Sailors and Marine Oilers, is Sailors and Marine Oilers the right career for me, Easy careers to get into, careers in Transportation
+Sailors and Marine Oilers job description, Sailors and Marine Oilers salary, Sailors and Marine Oilers information, what is the job of a Sailor and Marine Oiler like, pros and cons about Sailors and Marine Oilers, colleges and universities for Sailors and Marine Oilers, is Sailors and Marine Oilers the right career for me, careers in Transportation